WordPress Pricing in 2022 – How Much Does a WordPress Website Cost?

 After you buy a domain from a registrar, the company will help register it on your behalf.
 To ensure a legitimate transaction, choose a domain registrar accredited by the Internet Corporation for Assigned Names and Numbers (ICANN).

-Once you have registered a domain name, you will need to renew it annually to maintain your ownership.
-If you fail to do so before the expiration date, every service attached to your domain name will cease to function.
+Once you have registered a domain name, you need to renew it annually to maintain your ownership.
+If you fail to do so before the expiration date, every service attached to your domain name will cease functioning.

-Registration fees of each domain name also depend on the domain registrars.
+Registration fees for each domain name also depend on the domain registrars.
 The prices range between $12.99-$28.00/year, depending on how long you register the domain for.